tprasadtp/protonvpn-docker/docs/faq.md

 Tailscale uses its own fwmark, routing table and routing rules.
-Because Tailscale addresses are CGNAT addresses and have fwmark on the packets passing via tailscale interface, it just works.
+Because Tailscale addresses are CGNAT addresses and have fwmark on the packets passing via tailscale interface, it _just works_.
 Zero configuration changes required!

 ## How to see WireGuard settings